heckid18/SchiffeVersenken/README.md

     ShipPartState <|-- ShipPartStateNotHit
     ShipPartState <|-- ShipPartStateHit
-    Ship -- ShipPart: has parts
+    ShipTest -- ShipPart: has parts
     ShipPart -- ShipPartState: is in state
-    Player -- Ship: has as ship
+    Player -- ShipTest: has as ship
     Game -- Player: has as players

-    class Ship{
+    class ShipTest{

     }